 - The Internet (especially here in Australia with the slow NBN) will get better over time to cope with more people online, with some harsh lessons learnt along the way.

 - Workplaces will invest in upgrading their IT infrastructure to cope with the demand for staff working from home and services they offer.

 - Schools and universities will get better at creating engaging online learning content and classrooms to enable students to interact and learn smarter.

 - The fitness industry will find new ways to stay afloat using technology to help people keep physically and mentally fit from wherever they are.

 - Those who are unemployed will be driven to creative new ways to earn money to pay the bills.
 Sign up for this webinar for learning ways on how to make money online.

-- Countries will be better prepared to deal with future disasters as as global pandemics.
+- Countries will be better prepared to deal with future disasters such as global pandemics.

 So watch this space!
 The online space is going to be filled with innovative ways to interact with each other and live smarter.
 Once this is all over, we will appreciate each other’s physical presence a lot more and introverts will be a happier bunch.
 I cannot wait until mobile holograms become a reality, where we can interact from people around the world in a virtual 4D room – for example, enjoy dinner and glass of wine, as we are, without looking into any screen.
 Wow imagine that!